Yunuuuu/clonalneoantigenanalysispipeline/README.md

 An excellent set of instructions of how to get this up and running can be found at https://bitbucket.org/aroth85/pyclone/wiki/Home

-This analysis pipeline was implemented in the paper https://www.ncbi.nlm.nih.gov/pubmed/?term=26940869.
-If you use this tool, please cite this paper.

 The analysis pipeline can work as a command line tool.
 The following input is required:

   <patient>              # The identifier for the patient/sample